Tketa/quickswitch-i3.rs/README.md

 # Quickswitch i3

 Copy of `quickswitch-i3.py` in Rust.
-The main reason is speed; in Python, a small delay exists when lauching it, that cause if you type fast enough the first one or two keypress after that to be ignored.
+The main reason is speed; in Python, a small delay exists when launching it, that cause if you type fast enough the first one or two keypress after that to be ignored.
 The second reason is to learn Rust.
 Feel free to criticize.